Hardik-Jain1/grocery_mart/README.md

 # Grocery Mart
 A website for ordering Groceries online.
+Grocery Mart is a online grocery store which provides both users and administrators with a user-friendly platform to browse and manage grocery products.
+The website includes features like user and admin login, inventory and product management, browse and buys products.

 For running this application -
 - First create a python virtual evironment.